 A wind of positive energy is blowing over Northern France “Hauts-de-France”, a region that is throwing itself more and more into unknown territory and trying to diversify its position in the French industrial scene.
 Known for its strong metallurgical and automotive industry, the region has expressed the wish to reinvent parts of itself now that a solid economic recovery is underway.
 This is being done mainly through the exploration of new sectors of activity.
-Long awaited international projects are starting pick up speed, accelerated by European but also local initiatives.
-One of the major challenges of the region remains to reduce the unemployment rate which is still high compared to the rest of France, and soften out the inequalities between rural and urban zones.
+Long awaited international projects are starting to pick up speed, accelerated by European and local initiatives.
+One of the major challenges of the region remains to reduce the unemployment rate which is still high compared to the rest of France.
+Othwerwise initiatives try to soften out the inequalities between rural and urban zones.

 The French aeronautical industry in new territory

 In May 2016, two French aerospace industry giants Safran and Air France Industries / KLM Engineering and Maintenance, decided to create the joint venture Airfoils Advanced Solutions, based in Sars-et-Rosière, in between Lille and Valencienne.
 It will be dedicated to the repair of approximately 200 000 aircraft engines per year which are to be fitted to many single-aisle aircrafts in the airbus and boeing fleets (eg. the Boeing 777 and A380).
 This maintenance centre is due to open end of 2018 in the “Porte du Hainaut” industrial park.

 Northern France and the local impact!

 This operation is a collaboration on all levels, from local to national, with the accent placed on the coupling of local know-how in metallurgy and imported knowledge and experience from the aeronautics industry.
 For the region, this implies: